zxy666-nb/acc102-data-product/README.md

 AI Integration: Connected to the DeepSeek API for automated, real-time strategic interpretation of market conditions.

-5.Security & API Key Management
+5. 🔒 Security & API Key Management
 In line with professional software development standards, this project implements a dual-layer security strategy for API credentials:

 Cloud Deployment: The live application utilizes Streamlit’s encrypted st.secrets management, ensuring the API key is never exposed in the source code.